mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

 General
 ~~~~~~~

-Save as animated JPEG-XL
+Save as animated JPEG XL
-    JPEG-XL has the ability to store small animations like :ref:`file_gif`.
-It's animation capabilities are simple though, and specifically designed for stylized content that doesn't have a lot of colors, like cel-animation.
-This is because JPEG-XL doesn't have intra-frame prediction, which is the best way to store video files with a lot of colors like 3D animation, film and painterly animation.
+    JPEG XL has the ability to store small animations like :ref:`file_gif`.
+Its animation capabilities are simple though, and specifically designed for stylized content that doesn't have a lot of colors, like cel-animation.
+This is because JPEG XL doesn't have intra-frame prediction, which is the best way to store video files with a lot of colors like 3D animation, film and painterly animation.
 We recommend you try using video rendering for painterly animation instead.

 Encoding Options
 ````````````````

 Lossless encoding.
     Whether to use :ref:`lossy_lossless`.
-Like :ref:`file_webp`, JPEG-XL has a different way of encoding the images in lossless and lossy mode, with the latter being closer to the way the original :ref:`file_jpeg` encodes.
+Like :ref:`file_webp`, JPEG XL has a different way of encoding the images in lossless and lossy mode, with the latter being closer to the way the original :ref:`file_jpeg` encodes.

 Tradeoff
     The encoder can give a better result if it is given more time.
 This slider allows you to decide how much the encoder should prioritize quality over speed.
 The different modes can be seen as presets (copied from `https://github.com/libjxl/libjxl/blob/315247f000cff01fbc7ee2dd8252ea8fb82d0769/doc/benchmarking.md`_ ):